open-sci/2020-2021-grasshoppers-code/last_issue.md

 Section 4.4: the answer provided is "[Other]" but not additional comment has been added there to clarify what that "[Other]" means.
 </blockquote>
 <p>
-The answer provided is "Other" We add an additional comment to clarify what that "Other" means.
-The data is available on Github Repository and Zenodo under an ISC license for re-use.
+We added an additional comment to clarify what that "Other" means, that is "The data is available on Github Repository and Zenodo under an ISC license".
 </p>

 ## Classes of errors in DOI names: code